The " three seeing " gate of in Vietnamese Buddhism

 Stepways lead to the oldest small pagoda

 Further past the statue Thien Ton there is a small passage into a second, smaller grotto.
-Here is an altar with a statue of the Mother Goddess of Vietnamese folk religions, wearing white clothes aside an underground water pond.
+Here is an altar with a statue of the Mother Goddess of Vietnamese folk religion, wearing white clothes aside an underground water pond.

 A Buddhist Nativity